-You've chosen an outdoor patio tile, prepared the concrete slab, done a proper layout, allowed for expansion joints, and purchased the right adhesive.
+You've chosen an outdoor patio tile, prepared the concrete slab, done a proper layout, allowed for expansion joints and purchased the right adhesive.
 Now that all the prep work is done, it's time to start setting the units in place.

-- Where to start.
 After completing your layout with a grid, you should be able to see where every outdoor patio tile goes.
 That means you can start anywhere.
 Some people start in the middle, some start in the corner farthest away from where they will be cutting tile and mixing thinset and work their way back.
 Wherever you start, make sure you don't tile yourself into a corner.

-- Spread thinset.
-Using your notched trowel, spread the thinset (i.e., the tile adhesive) over a small area, enough to cover four tiles to start with.
+- Spread thinset: Using your notched trowel, spread the thinset (i.e., the tile adhesive) over a small area, enough to cover four tiles to start with.
 It's all right to cover most of the grid lines, just make sure you leave the corners where the lines intersect so you can see where to place the tiles.
 Using the notch side of the trowel, spread thinset so the notches are a consistent size and all running in the same direction.

-- Place your first outdoor patio tile.
-Line it up on the grid lines.
+- Place your first outdoor patio tile: Line it up on the grid lines.
 Apply pressure to the tile to bed it into the adhesive.

 - Re-set the outdoor patio tile.

 - Continue setting your outdoor patio tiles.
 Continue this process until all the units are laid.
 You will almost certainly need to cut some of the units.

-- Take your time.
-Don't try to go too fast.
+- Take your time: Don't try to go too fast.
 Only cover a small area at a time with thinset.
 If it sits too long it will film over, not allowing a proper bond to occur.
 If this happens, remove and apply new thinset.

 How to Cut Tile

-In almost every tile installation you will have to cut tiles at some point.
+In almost every tile installation, you'll have to cut tiles at some point.
 Don't be intimidated.
 With the proper tools, it is both safe and easy.
 There are two commonly used tools for cutting tile:

 - Wet saw: A wet saw cuts tile with a circular blade made with a diamond tip.
 You place the tile on a tray and slide it through the blade.
 It's called a wet saw because water is used to keep the blade cool and lubricated, which produces a cleaner cut, prolongs blade life, and keeps the dust down.
 If you aren't comfortable with power tools, the wet saw may be a little intimidating.
-Don't worry; wet saws are perfectly safe to use to cut tile.
+Wet saws are perfectly safe to use to cut tile.
 In fact, even though the blade can cut through hard construction material, you can touch it with your finger while it is spinning and it won't hurt you at all.
-Your finger is too soft for the blade to cut.
-You shouldn't go out of your way to put your fingers in front of the blade.
-It's not good practice for using power tools.
+You shouldn't go out of your way to put your fingers in front of the blade—it's not good practice for using power tools.
 But, if it does happen, there's nothing to worry about.

-Cut tile with a tile cutter.
-These are great tools for cutting tiles if it is a small job.
+- Tile cutter: These are great tools for cutting tiles if it is a small job.
 After sliding a small, sharp wheel across the unit to be cut, you push down on a handle, breaking it along the scored line.
 Tile cutters are great if you're trying to cut tiles that are smaller and thinner; they also work well for most ceramics.
 Porcelain units can be cut with tile cutters, but they don't always break in a straight line so there may be more waste in your project.

 - If you only have a few units to cut, mark them with a pencil and take them to a home improvement store.
 Many stores will cut tiles for you for a small fee.